angular/components/src/lib/sidenav/sidenav.md

 <!-- example(sidenav-overview) -->

-There are also drawer components, `<mat-drawer-container>`, `<mat-drawer-content>`, and `<mat-drawer>`,  which are analogous to their sidenav equivalents.
+The drawer component is designed to add side content to a small section of your app.
+This is accomplished using the `<mat-drawer-container>`, `<mat-drawer-content>`, and `<mat-drawer>` components, which are analogous to their sidenav equivalents.
 Rather than adding side content to the app as a whole, these are designed to add side content to a small section of your app.
 They support almost all of the same features, but do not support fixed positioning.

 <!-- example(sidenav-drawer-overview) -->